 What the Plant Looks Like

 The flowers of this dwarf are purplish-blue, yellow, and white, but the purplish color is dominant enough for us to classify them as purple flowers (the yellow and white can be considered accents).
-The grassy foliage reaches 9 inches during the blooming period (over 1 foot afterward), but the flowers stand, at most, about 7 inches off the ground.
+The grassy foliage reaches nine inches during the blooming period (over one foot afterward), but the flowers stand, at most, about seven inches off the ground.
 The width of the plant is initially much less than the height, but a reticulated iris can spread a little via offsets over time.

 Planting Zones, Sun and Soil Needs

 Indigenous to southwestern Asia, this dwarf can be grown in planting zones 5 to 9.
 Plant these flowers in full sun to partial shade.
-They will grow best in well-drained ground.
+They will grow best in the well-drained ground.
 Supply a bulb fertilizer when planting.

 Plant Care and Landscaping Uses

-Drought-tolerant, reticulated iris is an appropriate choice for spring rock gardens.
+Drought-tolerant, the reticulated iris is an appropriate choice for spring rock gardens.
 The fact that it is a deer-resistant bulb makes it valued by many gardeners who reside in eastern North America.
 Fertilize with a bulb fertilizer after blooming is done.